Nashiko Momotsuki: Biography

 Momotsuki was born and raised in Toyohashi, Aichi Prefecture.
 After graduating from high school, Momotsuki started working as a nurse assistant at a hospital in her hometown after she learned that it would allow her to attend nursing school while working to pay the tuition.
 She became a nurse in 2016, and after her entertainment debut, she left Toyohashi and started working at a clinic in Tokyo.
 As of 2020, she was still active as a nurse.

 Momotsuki started cosplaying in her third year of high school at a local cosplay event.
 Her stage name was taken from the mascot Funassyi and the webcomic character Shinya Momotsuki.
 She was scouted in 2017 by her agency and made her magazine debut in the November edition of Weekly Young Magazine, billed as "The Exceedingly Beautiful Nurse" (美人すぎるナース).
 As her job offers increased, she moved to Tokyo to further develop her entertainment career and attended various classes related to acting and modelling, as well as English and Chinese language lessons.

 Momotsuki made her first television appearance on the talk show Hatsumimigaku on MBS in February 2018.
 She appeared at the 2018 Nurse Fes Tokyo as a moderator for the "Nurse Plus One" event, which introduced nurses who were also active in other fields like herself.
-She also served as a judge for the DC Comics cosplay contest at Tokyo Comic-Con 2018 and made her commercial debut for the mobile game For Whom the Alchemist Exists.
+She also served as a judge for the DC Comics cosplay contest at Tokyo Comic-Con 2018 and made her commercial debut for the mobile game The Alchemist Code.
 She made her television drama debut on episode 4 of 10-jin Spy Daisakusen: Code Balikata, aired on Television Saitama and affiliated stations in February 2019.

 In October, Momotsuki was selected as a regular model for the women's fashion magazine Bis.
 She had previously been featured in the June edition, and mentioned that being a regular magazine model had been one of her "major goals".

 On September 25, 2020, Momotsuki made her first appearance as whip-wielding supporting antagonist Yodonna on episode 25 of Mashin Sentai Kiramager.
-The character was well-received, being given such nicknames as "The Exceedingly Beautiful Enemy Officer", and in 2021 she became the protagonist of two spin-off web films set after the events of the main series, Yodonna and Yodonna 2.
+The character was well-received, being given such nicknames as "The Exceedingly Beautiful Enemy Officer", and in 2021 she became the protagonist of two spin-off web films set after the events of the main series, Yodonna and Yodonna 2, followed in 2023 by Yodonna 3: Yodonna's Valentine and the final installment in 2024, Yodonna: The Final.
 The films were released on the Toei Tokusatsu Fan Club (TTFC) service and are the first spin-off media starring a villain character in the Super Sentai franchise.